Medicaid Perinatal Risk Tool (MPRT)

 The Medicaid Perinatal Risk Tool is a web application that houses a suite of infant mortality and maternal health tools:

-This tool is intended to be used by practitioners to show an estimated risk of infant mortality and preterm birth using at different stages of the patient's pregnancy (before, during, and after pregnancy).
-In addition, practitioners can use the calculator for shared decision making, or to guide conversations with their patients.
+This tool is intended to be used by healthcare providers, presenting them with an estimated risk of preterm birth at different stages of the patient's pregnancy that is calculated using data that is specific to Ohio populations (first, second, and third trimesters).
+In addition, healthcare providers can use the data visualizations developed from the calculator for shared decision making or to guide conversations with their patients.
 The Risk Calculator uses the patient's Medical Record Number (MRN) to collect demographic and medical history data from Epic and then parses that information to populate the calculator.
-The provider will be prompted to fill in any missing information manually.
-When all the required data is provided, the app performs calculations based on models initially created using data from the Ohio Departments of Medicaid and Health and presents the estimated probability of the outcome along with a gauge graphic to help visualize the risk.
+The provider will be prompted to complete any missing information manually.
+When all required data is provided, the Risk Calculator applies statistical models developed using data from the Ohio Departments of Medicaid and Health to estimate the probability of pre-term birth for an individual patient and illustrates the risk graphically to facilitate identifying and managing the risk.

-Currently, most providers submit a PRAF electronically by filling out the online Electronic Pregnancy Risk Assessment Form (EPRAF) via the NurtureOhio website.
-Some providers still submit the PRAF as a manually filled out paper form.
+Currently, many providers submit a PRAF by manually entering information into the online Electronic Perinatal Risk Assessment Form (EPRAF) via the NurtureOhio website.

-The PRAF-EHR pulls information directly from the patient's medical record to auto-populate much of the NurtureOhio EPRAF form, reducing the time it takes to complete a PRAF.
+The PRAF-EHR obtains information from the patient's medical record and then automates transmission of that information into the NurtureOhio EPRAF form, significantly reducing the time it takes to complete a PRAF.

 Coming Soon: Severe Maternal Morbidity Risk Calculator (SMM-RC)

 The Medicaid Perinatal Risk Tool was developed by the Infant Mortality Research Partnership (IMRP), a project sponsored by the Ohio Departments of Medicaid, Higher Education, and Health.
-Project partners include the Ohio Colleges of Medicine Government Resource Center (GRC), led by project Principal Investigator (PI) Lorin Ranbom, and The Ohio State University (OSU) Wexner Medical Center led by co-PIs Dr. Steven Gabbe and Dr. Courtney Hebert.
+Project partners include the Ohio Colleges of Medicine Government Resource Center (GRC), led by project Principal Investigator (PI) Dr. Gil Liu, and The Ohio State University (OSU) Wexner Medical Center, led by PI Dr. Courtney Hebert.
 The OSU College of Medicine Department of Research Information Technology (RIT) develops, maintains, and runs the application.